SmileiPIC/Smilei/doc/Sphinx/namelist.rst

    (e.g. the user has defined a temporal :ref:`profile <profiles>` which requires *python* to calculate it every timestep).
 Otherwise, *python* is stopped.

-#.
-If the :py:data:`output_dir` variable was defined, the current working directory
-   changes to that value.

 All these instructions are summarized in a file ``smilei.py``, so that the user can directly run ``python -i smilei.py`` for post-processing purposes.